naveens239/mobilewebapp-Part3/README.md

 If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to our [Waffle Dashboard](https://waffle.io/udacity/mwnd-issues).
 Even better you can submit a Pull Request with a fix :)

+Note: Some parts of code has been utilized by reference work from another GitHub repo that was available online.